 - Emergen-C – Another good way to boost your immune system if you need it

 Make sure to check in with your doctor to see what prescription medication you need for your trip.
 As I’ve done trips to Ethiopia and the Amazon in the past 3 years, I’ve had a number of vaccinations so I’m covered for a number of things including Hep B, Meningitis, Typhoid, and Yellow Fever so I was good there but the nature of this trip required a few more things.

 - Malaria pills – Kruger National Park is a malaria risk zone so we had to make sure we were protected for that part of the trip

-- Cipro – Antibiotics that are good for diahrrhea, bronchitis and urinary tract infection
+- Cipro – Antibiotics that are good for diarrhea, bronchitis and urinary tract infection

-- Dukoral – Protection against e-coli cholera (my review)
+- Dukoral – Protection against e-coli cholera (my review of Duukoral)